 A valuable proposition?

 It seems clear that Western biotech firms, particularly those with late stage innovative drugs in their pipeline, are attracting a lot of interest from Chinese companies that are keen to take advantage of the recent relaxation of government regulations.
+For example, HiFiBio, Crescendo Biologics and Calliditas Therapeutics have all attracted Chinese investment over the last couple of years.

 Although the US is still ahead of Europe in terms of attracting investments, the recent political difficulties between the US and China and the increased expense incurred by investors in the US could tip the scales in favor of European companies.